abhijithneilabraham/Clips-pattern-examples/README.md

 <br>Pattern is a web mining tools which uses NLP,machine learning,web scraping,etc.</br>

-For installation, enter in terminal
+For installation, enter in your terminal

 ```